Why, What & Who?

 Vision

-We envisage an expansive contemporary art ecology, where diverse artists thrive.
+Envisaging an expansive contemporary art ecology where diverse artists thrive.

 Purpose